In response to Daily Post’s Photo Challenge: Transformation

 In response to The Daily Post’s weekly photo challenge: “Serenity.”

 It is located in the middle of a busy highway in Phnom Penh.
 But in the mornings, as I have found out, it could be the most peaceful place there is for some quality time with the self – a long, brisk walk, alone with your thoughts or with your playlist stuck in your ears.
-To be one with a piece of earth and sky.
-And trees and flowers and grass.
+To be one with a piece of earth and sky, and trees and flowers and grass.
 And singing birds.
-And the crisp January breeze.
+The crisp January breeze.

 Serenity.
 Good for one’s physical well being.
 Good for the soul.